sjentsch/lsjDocs/lsj/Ch14_ANOVA2_06.rst

 .. figure:: ../_images/lsj_factorialanova7.*
    :alt: Regression analysis for the rtfm dataset, unsaturated

-   Regression analysis for the ``rtfm`` dataset in jamovi: Model with two factors ``attend`` and ``reading`` but without the interaction term for these two factors
+   Regression analysis for the |rtfm|_ data set in jamovi: Model with two factors ``attend`` and ``reading`` but without the interaction term for these two factors